jiangyc2024/NumCSE/CodeExpertTool/README.md

 4. Find the absolute path for Testing script folder, should be `Testing` folder inside `NumCSE` repo
 5. Call this script with infomation found above: `python uploadce.py --driver_path <DRIVER_PATH> --exercise_url <EXERCISE_URL> --exercise_path <EXERCISE_PATH> --testscript_path <TESTSCRIPT_PATH>`
 6. The script will open an automated Firefox window, and direct to Code Expert login page, please login with your ETH identity and wait for the uploading process
+7. The script will firstly upload the solution folder.
+When it finishes, please fix all the visibility settings in the solution folder, and press any button in the command line to continue uploading process.
+This process is to avoid duplicated files in template folder if one fix the visibility of the solution folder after uploading finishes.

 ## Problems
 - When having timeout errors, rerunning the script may solve the issue